Department of Teacher and Bilingual Education

 Bilingual Education, M.A. or M.S

-The Master's degree in Bilingual Education is designed to promote the professional development of school personnel involved in meeting the educational needs of Limited English Proficient (LEP) students.
+The Master's degree in Bilingual Education is designed to promote the professional development of school personnel involved in meeting the educational needs of emergent bilinguals.
 The program is open to teachers, administrators, counselors, supervisors, and other professional interested in the education of language minority students.
 Courses are conveniently scheduled to accommodate the needs of persons working full-time.
 The department also offers courses leading to certification.

 Early Childhood, M.Ed